 “And, of course, therapeutic lifestyle changes have no side effects other than feeling great.”

 In research published in the American Journal of Cardiology,4 dietary changes alone were very successful in reducing heart attack risk and death.

-Another 101 patients, also recent heart attack victims, were given usual care – one short visit from a dietitian on the benefits of a low-fat, fiber-rich diet before being discharged from the hospital.
+Another 101 patients, also recent heart attack victims, were given usual care – one short visit from a dietitian on the benefits of a heart-healthy diet before being discharged from the hospital.

 Whole grains, fruits, vegetables

 The first intensive education group (50 people) followed the American Heart Association Step II diet, which emphasized whole grains and fruits and vegetables with moderate intake of lean animal meat.

 The second group (51 people) was instructed in the Mediterranean-style diet, which also focused on whole grains, fruits, and vegetables but emphasized fish and other sources of omega-3 fatty acids in lieu of animal-based fat.

 Both diets recommended limiting cholesterol consumption to fewer than 200mg a day and saturated fats to less than 7% of total calories.